 - Issuer: AdvisorShares

-Incepted in 2011, HDGE aims to do something different from another inverse ETFs.
+Starting in 2011, HDGE aims to do something different from other inverse ETFs.
 Instead of tracking an index (like Russell or S&P), HDGE shorts individual stocks and equities to meet its investment objectives.
 They generally look for companies that have really bad earnings or have aggressive accounting practices.
-That being said, taking short positions is more expensive than trading futures which results in a higher fee (expense ratio) compared to another inverse ETFs.
+That being said, taking short positions is more expensive than trading futures which results in a higher fee (expense ratio) compared to other inverse ETFs.